fortinetdev/terraform-provider-fortiswitch/website/docs/index.html.markdown

 # FortiSwitch Provider

 The FortiSwitch provider is used to interact with the resources supported by FortiSwitch.
-We need to configure the provider with the proper credentials before it can be used.
+We need to configure the provider with the proper credentials before using it.

 ## Configuration for FortiSwitch